lantunes/cellpylib/doc/additional.rst

 convention when specifying the rules for these CA is to enumerate the rule table using the states of the center (C), top (T), right (R), bottom (B), and left (L) cells in the von Neumann neighbourhood.

-Such CTRBL CA are supported in CellPyLib, through the `CTRBLRule` class.
+Such CTRBL CA are supported in CellPyLib, through the :py:class:`~cellpylib.ctrbl_rule.CTRBLRule` class.
 A particularly well-known CA in this class is Langton's Loop.
-CellPyLib has a built-in implementation of this CA, available through the `LangtonsLoop` class.
+CellPyLib has a built-in implementation of this CA, available through the :py:class:`~cellpylib.langtons_loop.LangtonsLoop` class.

 Here is a simple example of a 2D CA that uses a CTRBL rule: